Compare Travel Insurance Policies for China

 Will my phone work in China?

-- Switch off data roaming and voicemail before you leave Australia
+- Switch off data roaming and voicemail before traveling

 - Buy a prepaid Travel SIM before you leave, which is cheaper than mobile roaming charges (your phone must be unlocked)

 - Or when you get there, buy a local Chinese SIM for the province you are in, which is even cheaper again

 - Top up your credit using vouchers available from convenience or phone stores in the province, but if you move to a different province, top up online using an international service such as worldremit.com